Metropolitan Life Insurance Company Tower: Conversion of clock tower to hotel

-One Madison Avenue
+Expansion of One Madison Avenue

-Meanwhile, SL Green announced plans in 2018 to renovate One Madison Avenue to designs by Kohn Pedersen Fox.
+SL Green announced plans in July 2018 to renovate One Madison Avenue when Credit Suisse's lease expired.
+After an architectural design competition with five architects, SL Green hired Kohn Pedersen Fox in December 2018.
 The existing 14-story structure would be reduced to nine floors, and eighteen stories would be built above the ninth floor.
+Tishman Construction was the general contractor, while Severud Associates was the structural engineer on the project.
 Construction on the renovation started in November 2020, after SL Green received a $1.25 billion construction loan.
-At that time, the sky bridge to the North Building was demolished as part of the redevelopment of One Madison Avenue.
-The glass addition and the renovation of One Madison Avenue is being developed by SL Green, Hines, and the National Pension Service of Korea at a cost of $2.3 billion and was expected to be completed in 2023 or 2024.
-Demolition of the old facade was completed by mid-2021.
+The sky bridge to the North Building was demolished as part of the redevelopment of One Madison Avenue.
+The glass addition and the renovation of One Madison Avenue was developed by SL Green, Hines, and the National Pension Service of Korea at a cost of $2.3 billion.

+Demolition of the old facade was completed by mid-2021, and workers gutted the interior of the east wing.
+They started constructing the foundation and mega-columns before demolition was complete; this involved constructing a concrete core, removing alternating columns, and strengthening existing columns.
+Because the clock tower was subject to city-landmark regulations, workers also had to reconstruct part of the tower's facade, which had been left exposed after part of the annex was demolished.
 SL Green sold a 25 percent interest in the project to an unidentified investor in December 2021, although it retained a 25.5 percent interest.
-The sale came shortly after Chelsea Piers leased space in the building, becoming the redeveloped structure's first large tenant.
+The sale came shortly after Chelsea Piers Fitness leased space in the building, becoming the redeveloped structure's first large tenant.
 IBM became the building's anchor tenant in March 2022.
-Other tenants at the building included Franklin Templeton Investments and a steakhouse operated by Daniel Boulud.
+Other initial tenants of the rebuilt building included Coinbase, Flutter Entertainment, Franklin Templeton Investments, Palo Alto Networks, and a steakhouse and terrace operated by Daniel Boulud.

 One Madison Avenue topped out during December 2022, and installation of the building's curtain wall began in early 2023.
+By that September, the One Madison Avenue annex was nearly complete, and the building had received a temporary certificate of occupancy; at the time, the space in the glass addition had been nearly fully leased.
+Around two-thirds of One Madison Avenue's space had been leased by April 2024, and all of the storefronts were leased out by that July.